ALandauer/HR-VPTM-AKL/README.md

+# NOTE: This is a development version of the [HR-VPTM code released by the Franck Lab](https://github.com/FranckLab/HR-VPTM)

-# LFM2PT: Light field microscopy multi-particle tracking from high-speed video
+## LFM2PT: Light field microscopy multi-particle tracking from high-speed video

 ## Purpose
 This repository contains the MATLAB m-files for LFM2PT along with synthetic example images.
 The algorithm relies on two primary precursor code: oLaF (https://gitlab.lrz.de/IP/olaf) and SerialTrack ([link](https://github.com/FranckLab/SerialTrack)).
 For the official release version of the code (now called HR-VPTM) see: [HR-VPTM on the FranckLab GitHub](https://github.com/FranckLab/HR-VPTM)